2019 Beauregard tornado: Meteorological Synopsis

-Tornado Event
+Tornado summary

 Alabama

-A tornado warning was first issued for Russell and Lee Counties at 1:58 pm CST, about two minutes before the tornado first touched down.
+A tornado warning was first issued for Lee and Russell Counties at 1:58 pm CST, about two minutes before the tornado first touched down.
 The National Weather Service in Birmingham, Alabama noted that "a severe thunderstorm capable of producing a tornado was located near Tuskegee National Forest".
-At 2:00 pm CST, the tornado touched down just southwest of Rogers Road and just northeast of US 80 in northeast Macon.
-The tornado only produced EF0 to EF1 damage to trees.
+At 2:00 pm CST, the tornado touched down just southwest of Rogers Road and just northeast of US 80 in northeast Macon County.
+The tornado produced EF0 to EF1 damage to trees.
 The tornado moved over the Macon/Lee County line at 2:03 PM CST as an EF1 tornado, and uprooted trees.
 A minute later along County Road 29 in Alabama, the tornado remained at EF1 strength.
 A small church had its doors blown in, the roof removed, and a quarter of the cinder block walls were collapsed.
 Several trees were here uprooted as well.
 The tornado intensified as it moved east towards County Road 11, snapping and debarking tree trunks.
 There was also a barn that had significant loss of roofing material and a home that lost some shingles along C.R.
 11. It is noted that weak ground rowing was beginning to be observed at this location.
 Debris began to spread to the east of C.R.
 11, and this is the same time that a debris signature became evident on radar.
 At this time, the National Weather Service upgraded the tornado warning to a Particularly Dangerous Situation (PDS) tornado warning with a radar confirmed tornado.
 The warning stated that there was "a confirmed large and extremely dangerous tornado" was on the ground.